dev-pods/ai-in-actions/.github/steps/2-step.md

            uses: actions/ai-inference@v2
            with:
              token: {% raw %}${{ secrets.GITHUB_TOKEN }}{% endraw %}
+             max-tokens: 1000
              system-prompt: |
-               You are an assistant that triages GitHub issues.
-Summarize the issue, identify missing information and propose next steps.
-Be concise and actionable.
+               You are a GitHub issue assistant.
+Your task is to analyze newly opened issues.

+               Provide concise, helpful suggestions, ask clarifying questions and identify any missing information that would help resolve the issue faster.

+               Always respond with ready-to-use markdown content (no code blocks) that can be posted directly as an issue comment.
              prompt: |
                New issue was opened by {% raw %}${{ github.event.issue.user.login }}{% endraw %}
                Title: {% raw %}${{ github.event.issue.title }}{% endraw %}